maxkapur/DeferredAcceptance.jl/README.md

 ## Comparison of tiebreaking mechanisms

-Here is a cool graph, produced by the script `MakePlotsHybrid.jl`:
+Here is a cool graph, produced by the script `examples/Hybrid.jl`:

 ![Simulated market with 170 popular schools, 330 unpopular](plots/hybrid500s500c200n.png)